 Can I Give My Dog Lasix?
 Answer: Yes, with vet approval

-Be sure to monitor your dog closely while they are on Lasix.
-It’s quite often used for dogs but, nevertheless, it wasn’t designed for them.
-Also, speak with your vet regarding long term use of Lasix because it has the potential to affect your dog’s vitamin and electrolyte balance.
+Monitor your dog closely while they are on Lasix.
+After all, this drug wasn’t designed for canines.
+Speak with a vet about long-term use.
+Lasix has the potential to affect your dog’s vitamin and electrolyte balance.

-How Lasix Works
+How Lasix Actually Works

-Possible Side Effects
+The Potential Side Effects

-There is a long list of other side effects such as loss of appetite, lethargy, increased heart rate, jaundice, blurred vision, restlessness, stomachaches, muscle pain, diarrhea or vomiting and even seizures.
+There is a long list of side effects such as loss of appetite, lethargy, increased heart rate, jaundice, blurred vision, restlessness, stomachaches, muscle pain, diarrhea or vomiting and even seizures.

 Interactions and Allergies

-For Serious Conditions
+For Serious K9 Conditions